xavierloeraflores/Data-Analytics-Journey/careers-and-career-goals.md

 ### Comparison

 While all three career paths are related to data analytics, they focus on and provide different types of support to the data analytics life cycle.
-Business intelligence analysts focus on the Business Understanding and Reporting & Visualization phases, data engineers focus on the Data Acquisition, Data Cleaning, and Data Exploration phases, and machine learning engineers focus on the Predictive Modeling and Data Mining & Machine Learning phases.
-Each of their skill sets and responsibilities are unique and essential to their area of the data analytics life cycle.
+Business intelligence analysts focus on the Business Understanding and Reporting & Visualization phases, data engineers focus on the Data Acquisition, Data Cleaning, and Data Exploration phases, and machine learning engineers focus on the Predictive Modeling, and Data Mining & Machine Learning phases.
+Each of their skill sets and responsibilities is unique and essential to their area of the data analytics life cycle.

 ---

 ## ProjectPro Data Analytics Disciplines

 ProjectPro provides a comparison of several different data analytics disciplines, notably Data Engineering, Business Analytics, and Machine Learning which are closely related to the three career paths I have chosen to consider.
-ProjectPro describes data engineering as the design and implementation of data architecture from the databases storing the data to the large scale systems processing the data.
+ProjectPro describes data engineering as the design and implementation of data architecture from the databases storing the data to the large-scale systems processing the data.
 ProjectPro differentiates business analytics from other disciplines as the statistical study and analysis of primarily structured business data with a focused scope on providing business solutions to specific problems.
-The machine learning discipline's goal is create predictive models using machine learning concepts that can be applied to data problems
+The machine learning discipline's goal is to create predictive models using machine learning concepts that can be applied to data problems.

 ### Bureau of Labor & Statistics Careers

 The Bureau of Labor & Statistics provides information on the job outlook for data scientists, operations research analysts, and statisticians.
 All three careers are related to data analytics and have a positive job outlook with high median salaries.
 While statisticians make more than research analysts, there are significantly more job opportunities for research analysts.
 Data scientists have the highest median salary of the three careers while also having the highest number of employment opportunities.

 The academic and professional skills required for these careers include a strong foundation in mathematics, statistics, and programming.
 Data scientists may benefit from a strong background in computer science, while statisticians require a stronger focused background in mathematics and statistics.
-Operations research analysts require a strong background in statistics as well as a strong fundamentals in business.
+Operations research analysts require a strong background in statistics as well as strong fundamentals in business.

 ---